-That's not to say these routines don't have value.
-At the low end of the set totals and exercise list, using a moderate weight for easy reps, they are great for beginners learning exercise form and rep performance.
+That’s not to say these routines don’t have value.
+Use the low end of the set totals and exercise list.
+Also use a moderate weight for easy reps.
+Now they are great for beginners learning exercise form and rep performance.
 To me, this is the best use of a routine of this type.

-I'm a big believer in natural hormone manipulation and it's easy to use a routine that may be a good routine but doesn't do much as far as natural hormone release.
+I’m a big believer in natural hormone manipulation.
+It’s easy to use a routine that may be a good routine but doesn’t do much as far as natural hormone release.
 The use of a routine like these can solve that problem.